Hadoop File Input

 |/dirA/||.userdata.\.txt||Find all files in /dirA/ with names containing userdata and ending with .txt|

 |/dirB/||AAA.\*||Find all files in /dirB/ with names that start with AAA|

 |/dirC/||\[ENG:A-Z\]\[ENG:0-9\].\*||Find all files in /dirC/ with names that start with a capital and followed by a digit (A0-Z9)|

 Option Description Access Key Enter the user name needed to access the S3 file system.
-Note that this option only appears if you select 'S3' in the Source Environment field in the Hadoop File Input window.
+This option only appears if you select S3 in the Source Environment field in the Hadoop File Input window.
 Secret Key Enter the password needed to access the S3 file system.
-Note that this option only appears if you select 'S3' in the Source Environment field in the Hadoop File Input window.
+This option only appears if you select S3 in the Source Environment field in the Hadoop File Input window.
 Open from Folder Indicates the path and name of the directory you want to browse.
 This directory becomes the active directory.

-Option Description Up One Level (icon) Select this button to display the parent directory of the active directory shown in the Open from Folder field.
-Delete (icon) Select this button to delete a folder from the active directory.
-Create Folder (icon) Select this button to create a new folder in the active directory.
-Name/Type/Modified Displays the active directory, which is the one that is listed in the Open from Folder field.
+Option Description Up One Level icon Click this button to display the parent directory of the active directory shown in the Open from Folder field.
+Delete icon Click this button to delete a folder from the active directory.
+Create Folder icon Click this button to create a new folder in the active directory.
+Name/Type/Modified Display the active directory, which is the one that is listed in the Open from Folder field.
 The file type and last modified date display to the right of the folder or file in the Name list.
-Filter Applies a filter to the results displayed in the active directory contents.
+Filter Apply a filter to the results displayed in the active directory contents.

 In the Content tab, you can specify the format of the text files that are being read.